-A typical emergency response plan consists of three sections; namely: Incident Command Centre (ICC), the Restoration Management (Incident Response Centre) and Energy Control Center.
+A typical emergency response plan consists of three sections; namely: Incident Command Centre (ICC), the Restoration Management (Incident Response Centre) and Electricity dispatch centre.
 The restoration plan is a high-level document focused primarily on the activities of ICC and the incident response centre.